 It’s also important to know that cat ears are tuned to pick up high frequencies that humans can’t hear.
 Their ears are even better than dogs when it comes to hearing high-pitched sounds.
 This makes them extra sensitive to sounds, and they appreciate their humans turning down the volume.

-2. Slack on house chores
+2. Cats dislike when you lack on house chores

 Ahhh, the life of a cat.
 Days are full of napping, sunbathing, licking, and more napping, while nights are defined by crazy zooms through the house and nocturnal explorations.
 They relish their lives free of responsibility, but that doesn’t mean their human family members can get off as easy.
 Cats rely on their caretakers to keep up with all the chores that make cat life clean and care-free.